torch2424/wasm-by-example/examples/array/array.cpp.en-us.md

 ## 5. Showing the output
-Now open your webpage in a browser and open its console and you will see a 8 bit array with the new values
+Now open your webpage in a browser and open its console and you will see a 8 bit array with the new values.

+You can find reference to all of the function [here](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html)